soufiane-elyazidi/DevMobile/README.md

 # DevMobile

-This is a basic app that manages tasks
+This is a basic app that manages tasks.

-+ Users can add, edit and delete tasks
++ Users can add, edit and delete tasks.

-+ Added user registration, once user is registered the token is stored in cache
++ Added user registration, once user is registered the token is stored in cache.

-+ Added the possibility to see done tasks and reopen them if needed
++ Added the possibility to see done tasks and reopen them if needed.
+Done tasks are stored in a local db.

-+ We also added image compression because pictures are usually heavy if they surpass a certain size and they can't be uploaded to the server
++ We also added image compression because pictures are usually heavy if they surpass a certain size and they can't be uploaded to the server.